nens/threedi-verification/README.rst

     $ bin/verify testbank

+Or in case you want to test with a smaller set (especially when developing), just specify a directory lower down in the hierarchy:

+    $ bin/verify testbank/2_03

 This generates some html files into the current directory.
 The html output is also generated on jenkins: http://jenkins.3di.lizard.net/testresults/ .